eryxcoop/acvm-backend-plonky2/README.md

   * SHA256 ✓
   * EcdsaSecp256k1 ✓

-Things not implemented are mostly BlackBoxFunctions.
+Things not implemented yet are mostly BlackBoxFunctions.

 ## Credits
 We used some code from repos for the implementation of ECDSA verification and made some modifications to them: